 Your grade for this course will be based on written and collaborative work demonstrating pursuit of the objectives of the course.
 (See the Coursework Guide for a more detailed explanation of the written work.)
 These are the components of the course for grades up to a B:

-To earn an A in the course, (1) you must submit a research essay of about 5 pages on a topic that you develop in consultation with me and (2) the essay grade must be an A. (A longer essay may be submitted in lieu of one or more of the analytical essays.)
-You must have an A average on prior written work to be eligible to submit the A essay.
+To earn an A in the course, (1) you must submit a research essay of about 5 pages on a topic that you develop in consultation with me and (2) the essay grade must be an A. You must have an A average on the course components above to be eligible to submit the A essay

 Please review the Grading and Evaluation page for a more detailed exposition of my approach to evaluation.

-Due dates for written work and exam dates will be posted online on the calendar page for our course.
+Due dates for written work will be arranged in class and posted on the main page for your course.
 Please note that I will not accept work after the stated due date, except by prior agreement.
 All written work done outside of class must be submitted by email or posted on the Blackboard site for our class.
-Please see the orientation for further instructions.
+Please see the Orientation for further instructions.

 I expect everyone to participate in class discussion.
 Class participation should be informed.
-By this I mean that everyone should come to class having read and thought about the assignment.
+By this I mean that everyone should participate after having read and thought about the assignments.